 One nice summer day, I was hanging out at our Amateur Radio Club.
 They shared part of a former City Fire Station.
 While the building mostly held the Fire Auxiliary, the Radio Club had one room and most all of the basement.
 This basement was accessed by a steep road around the back of the building, and on this particular day I was down there looking through a mess of junk and old gear the radio club had stored.
 I heard a truck drive down the road, so I went out to see who might be about.
-Some one in a LAB truck got out with some sort of tech equipment.
-Being a forward gal, I went over and asked what he was up to.
+Some one in a LAB truck got out with some sort of tech to.
 This guy was most friendly, and told me he was with a part of the LAB that monitors the city for radiation.
-He pointed out a device that had been mounted to the building.
+He pointed out a device that had been monitors the building.
 This he explained it was a radiation monitor that was hooked up to a city-wide network.